 In the Filter Designer app, selecting View > Filter Visualization Tool or the Full View Analysis toolbar button when an analysis is displayed starts FVTool for the current filter.
 You can synchronize Filter Designer and FVTool with the toolbar button .
 Any changes made to the filter in Filter Designer are immediately reflected in FVTool.

-Two link modes are provided via the Set Link Mode toolbar button:
+Two link modes are provided via the toggle toolbar button / :

 Replace — removes the filter currently displayed in FVTool and inserts the new filter.